Don't be bound by anything. That philosophy will save you. - Yogananda (2002:26)

 "Each sect magnifies its own view," says Ramakrishna. (in Gupta 1942:489)

-In a field of many odd claims and cloven hoofs against Human Rights, it is quite impossible to know how you will feel through the years.
+In a field of many odd claims and cloven hoofs against Human Rights, it may prove rather impossible to know how you will feel through the years.

 Where is the gain?